CGCL-codes/Attack_PTMC/README.md

 In our study, we employed six distinct datasets: BigCloneBench and Google Code Jam for clone detection, OWASP and Juliet Test Suite for vulnerability detection, and CodeSearchNet and TLCodeSum for code summarization.
 Among them, BigCloneBench, OWASP and CodeSearchNet are used for pre-study, and all six datasets are used for the evaluation of our approach.

-For pre-study, you should download the Dataset and Model from [Renodo](https://zenodo.org/record/7613725#.Y-G3SNpBxPY) and place the file in the appropriate path.
-In Renodo the Dataset and Model are placed in the directory that corresponds to the code.
+For pre-study, you should download the Dataset and Model from [Zenodo](https://zenodo.org/record/7613725#.Y-G3SNpBxPY) and place the file in the appropriate path.
+In Zenodo the Dataset and Model are placed in the directory that corresponds to the code.

 Take an example: